Dregu/maxwell/README.md

 - Edit most things in player inventory in real time
 - Input any coordinates to warp
 - Right click anywhere on screen to teleport
-- Minimap
-  - Right click to warp to rooms
-  - Reveal whole minimap ingame
-  - Warp to other dimensions
-  - Show other dimension outlines
-  - Track wheel position
-  - Show destroyed tiles
 - Godmode
 - Noclip without cring
 - Save anywhere